 And then, conclude the customer journey on your particular website.

-So, a homepage layout is least of your worries.
+So, a homepage layout is the least of your worries.

 9. Make Sure The Shopify Themes Don’t Waste Any Space Or As Little As Possible

 As I said above… about that “top fold” of a website.
-That’s the most important part of your website because not everyone will scroll down to see the main content of your page.
+That’s the most essential part of your website because not everyone will scroll down to see the main content of your page.

 You are paying for each click and impression.
-Hence, you want to hook your website visitor as soon as you can.
+Hence, you want to hook your website visitors as soon as possible.